 Tony Scott

-projects which received national sustainability awards, he has concentrated on lowering his own carbon footprint by making his own home, and those of his two daughters, as Eco friendly as possible.
+Since retiring in 2009 as Chief Architect at Leeds City Council, where he took the Management Team lead in sustainability and had been involved in projects which received national sustainability awards, he has concentrated on lowering his own carbon footprint by making his home, and those of his two daughters, as eco-friendly as possible.